-- Although many animal models of cardiac diseases are available cardiac perfusion is difficult in small animals due to the high cardiac and respiratory rates of up to 400 bpm and 250 rpm, respectively. - We aim at providing a scan and acquisition protocol and dedicated reconstruction method that allows to perform perfusion studies of free breathing small animals at reasonable dose.
+- Perfusion studies are already a common tool in clinical practice. - Although many animal models for cardiac diseases exist cardiac perfusion is difficult in small animals due to the high cardiac and respiratory rates of up to 400 bpm and 250 rpm, respectively. - We aim at providing a scan and acquisition protocol and dedicated reconstruction method that allows to perform perfusion studies of free breathing small animals at reasonable dose.